 Admission to the nursing A.A.S. degree program at MVCC is a competitive and time-sensitive process.
 In order to be considered for admission to this program, prospective students must meet all of the following requirements prior to beginning their nursing studies.

-- Minimum high school average of 85 OR a current overall grade point average (GPA) of 2.85.
+- A current overall college grade point average (GPA) of 2.8,

-Prerequisites can be taken at other colleges.
-Consult the Associate Dean of Nursing's office to find out if those classes meet the minimum criteria.
+*Prerequisites can be taken at other colleges.
+Consult the Associate Dean of Health Professions' office to find out if those classes meet the minimum criteria.

 - Applicants may have no more than one repeat, as a result of an F- failure, W- withdrawal, or "D" grade in any of the above prerequisite courses within five years of applying to the nursing program.